-Whatever we would like to develop more or less of, we can work on a plan and strategy that will involve trying new and interesting things that you can learn and grow through the experience of.
+Whatever we would like to develop more or less of, we can work on a plan and strategy that will involve trying new and interesting things that you can learn and grow through the experience.

-Please send me an email or call if you would like to discuss having an assessment for a one to one counselling or coaching session or workshop.
+Please send me an email or phone if you would like to discuss having a free online assessment for a one to one counselling or coaching session or workshop.

 Training, qualifications & experience